 We, CAMPUS 02 University of Applied Sciences (abbr.
 CAMPUS 02), Körblergasse 126, 8010 Graz, Austria, provide you with a newsletter based on your consent pursuant to Art 6 para 1 lit a General Data Protection Regulation (GDPR) which informs you about our range of degree programmes, our events and dates.
 In doing so, your contact data (in particular e-mail address, first and last name) will be processed.
 By subscribing to the newsletter, you give your express consent to the processing of your contact data and to the regular receipt of the newsletter.
 You can revoke your consent at any time with effect for the future at email@example.com or directly upon receipt of the newsletter by clicking on the link provided there.

 Registrations for the newsletter in the web are completed via a double opt-in procedure.
-This means that after entering your e-mail address, you will receive an e-mail with a link that you must confirm.
+Double opt-in means that after entering your e-mail address, you will receive an e-mail with a link that you must confirm.
 If you do not activate the link, you will not receive any further e-mails from us.
 Exceptions to this are newsletter registrations in the context of events or if you have a contractual relationship with CAMPUS 02.

 The data that you disclose as part of the registration for the newsletter will be stored until revoked.

 Your personal data is treated as confidential and is generally processed only by CAMPUS 02 staff members internally.